dinhomathias/Amc/Examples.md

 * [GoIP Configurator](https://github.com/dangoriaynov/goip-configurator) - A specialised telegram bot and application to monitor and adjust the GoIP-1 VoIP gateway.
 * [Hera](https://github.com/xlanor/SIM-UoW-Timetable-bot) - A specialised telegram bot to scrape students' timetables from the SIMConnect portal.
 I'm adding it here because I couldn't find any examples of bots using celery to delegate tasks.
 * [HomeworkHelp](https://github.com/leeweiminsg/homework-help-bot) - A telegram bot to facilitate communication between tutors and their students!
+* [Instagram Engagement Push bot](https://github.com/konichar/Engagement-Pushbot) — This is a Telegram Engagement Push bot designed to organize and pair members together in an Engagement Pod to help increase engagement on each other’s content.
 * [LogBot](https://github.com/apiad/logbot) — A simple bot that accepts messages through a REST API and redirects them to Telegram, with optional actionable buttons. [ᴛʀʏ ɪᴛ ᴏᴜᴛ](https://t.me/apiad_demo_logbot)
 * [Marie](https://github.com/PaulSonOfLars/tgbot) — A sassy group administration bot, with some fun extra features.
 * [Matilda](https://github.com/xlanor/matilda) — A news scraping bot for Straits Times and ChannelNewsAsia.